rsmith8/Lights/README.md

 * Open strandtest example from the custom libraries and upload

 ## 4. Install
+* Plug in power supply
-* tweak software and repeat...
+* Tweak software and repeat...

+## 5. To do
+* Add audio
+* Add choreography orchestration
+* Install outside